homermultitext/hmt-digital-vm/README.md

 #hmt-digital-vm#

-A Vagrant VM configuration for building a graph of the HMT project archive, and serving it with the `hmt-digital` servlet.
-The configuration uses a 64-bit Ubuntu 14.04 operating system running in Virtual Box.
+A Vagrant virtual machine for working with data from the HMT project archive using a locally running installation of the project's digital applications and services, `hmt-digital`.

 ## Prerequisites